Charleess/Crosswords/README.md

 > python main.py
 ```

-You can change the source file for the crosswords
+You can change the source file for the crosswords directly in `main.py`

+## Constraint Programming

+`constraint_programming.py` was entirely developped by C. Dürr at Ecole Centrale Supélec.